kolman/protlak/README.md

 ## Warning

-This script is provided as-is, without no warranty.
+This script is provided as-is, with no warranty.
 It works on my computer!

+## Acknowledgements

+This script is written in duct-type-programming style, bringing together various scripts found on internet.
+Updating the hosts file and general structure of the script is taken from https://github.com/leftnode/get-shit-done .
+AppleScripts that manipulate running apps are copied from http://www.jirifabian.net/wordpress/?p=374 .
+Idea of bringing up local HTTP server that shows helpful message every time you try to access blocked site is inspired by @jurahu.